How to Visit Paris Like a Local

 Congratulations for making it to the last day!

 Today is the easiest.
-You are simply going to add a “local touch” to your Paris Bucket List.
+You are simply going to add a ‘local touch’ to your Paris trip.

 » There’s so more to a town or city than its standard landmarks and main streets, and letting yourself get lost where locals live and hang is the surest way to feel like a local.
 So choose a District of Paris to visit, put away your map and just wander.

 » Review your Paris Bucket List and add a local touch to it.
-It can be anything like joining a food tour, a picnic in the park or visiting a lesser known arrondissement in Paris.
-If you need some help, check our Paris Like a Local category.
-Also, you will find lots of Paris Travel Inspiration here, and Food inspiration here.
+It can be anything like joining a food tour, a picnic in the park, or visiting a lesser-known arrondissement in Paris.

 Bon Voyage, we wish you a great time in the City of Lights!